T3gu1a/HyperTypeSeq/README.md

   > with(NLDE)
 ```
 at the beginning of your Maple worksheet (session).
 To avoid putting these three lines in all worksheets, one can read the help page of the $\texttt{libname}$ command.
+It is not possible to generate this library from the source provided in this repository.
+Feel free to contact the author if you have any questions.

 ## Requirements and Dependencies